Financial-Times/ft-origami/docs/component-spec/modules.md

 ## Continuous integration

 Modules *should* implement CI, and if the module is openly hosted on GitHub, *must* use Travis CI to do so.
-The module *should* also use node.js as the engine that runs the tests.
+Any CI *should* use JavaScript as for the primary test runner script.
 A good practice for this is demonstrated by the [o-techdocs](https://github.com/Financial-Times/o-techdocs) module.
 First, set up a grunt-based build process.
 The following gruntfile will compile modules in a way that is Origami compliant:

 <script src="https://gist.github.com/triblondon/8687515.js"></script>